arepb/tuebor/index.md

 **How much money do I need to make per investment?**

-There is no minimum dollar amount to make the Tuebor commitment.
-Someone who takes the Tuebor pledge can invest in a groundbreaking new Michigan technology startup each year or simply buy a single share of stock in a Michigan public company (for example: Ford, Hagerty or MillerKnoll just to name a few).
+There is no minimum dollar amount to take the Tuebor pledge.
+You could invest in a groundbreaking new Michigan technology startup each year or simply buy a single share of stock in a Michigan public company (for example: Ford, Hagerty or MillerKnoll just to name a few).
 An individual making an investment of $10 is the ‘same’ as someone investing $1,000,000.
 All efforts count toward our goal: to increase the number of Michigan investors backing Michigan businesses.

 **How do I take the pledge?**